jchristman/meteor-application-manager/README.md

 Description
 ===========

 This library is a package designed to make desktop-like application in a web browser easy.
 Define a data structure that describes a series of windows and let the library do the rest!
 It's painless and the library has a bunch of cool features.
+Check out a running instance at http://appmanager.meteor.com/ (login in the top left corner).

 meteor-os Plug
 ==============